passthejoe/zen-of-debian/README.md

 ## Who am I?

 My name is [Steven Rosenberg](http://passthejoe.net).
 I am a journalist, writer and developer.
-I have written quite a bit about my experiences with computer hardware and software from the perspective of an inquiring user learning things along the way.
+Over the last decade and then some, I have written quite a bit about my experiences with computer hardware and software as a pretty much regular user learning things along the way.

-Like many who have been blogging over the years, I have posts in various systems that I'd like to bring under my own control.
-Nobody seems to write books about Linux desktop use.
+During years and years of blogging, I have written hundreds of posts about Debian, Ubuntu, Fedora and other Linux distributions.
+I haven't counted, but I probably wrote more than 100 posts about OpenBSD.

+I'm sure I've written about the drought in Linux book publishing, and I know that few are writing — and even fewer are publishing — books about how to use Linux on the desktop.
 There's certainly no money in it.

-I began using Linux and BSD operating systems around 2007 when I didn't have a computer of my own and was hacking on old machines that included a surplus thin client and cast-off laptops.
+I began using Linux and BSD operating systems around 2007 when I didn't have a computer of my own and was hacking on old machines.
+I had a surplus thin client with a VIA CPU and IDE hard and CD drives hanging out the back.
+I bought a very, very used Compaq laptop for $15.
+Then I got a broken Gateway laptop for free.
+I fixed it and ran it for years.
+Even when these castoff computers had a Windows OS, I always ran Linux or BSD on them.
+The first distro I _really_ used was probably Puppy Linux.

+During those early Linux days, I found out about Ubuntu during the 6.06 and 7.04 era and had heard how it was an "easier" Debian.
+(First question: What's Debian, and why is it so hard?)

+When Debian Etch came out, I read about it, downloaded an ISO and gave it a spin.
+The installer wasn't much more complicated than Ubuntu's, and once I had Debian running, it looked, smelled and worked like a bluer, faster Ubuntu.
+At that time, Debian, Ubuntu, SuSE, Fedora and Red Hat Enterprise Linux/CentOS all shipped with a very similar GNOME 2 desktop.
+Package management was different (yum vs apt and all), but it soon became very apparent that if you could run Ubuntu, you could run Debian.

 In more recent years — 2012 and 2017 — I have used Windows on new laptops in order to give the OS "a chance" and avoid compatibility issues that can affect new hardware.
 I gave Windows 10 maybe two years on my current HP Envy laptop before giving up after some very thorny upgrades and enough quirks to make me question why I didn't just return to an OS where simplicity, stability and performance are all part of the package (and package management system).